GuusKemperman/GuusKemperman.github.io/_projects/turbo-tails.md

 *The pink car is the only human character.
 The AI are able to use weapons, stay on track and take shortcuts*

 The AI were frequently re-balanced as gameplay evolved.
 I ensure that the behaviour could be easily adjusted through a couple of simple variables.
 This opened up the doors later for an interesting feature that quickly goes unnoticed: each mouse has a **distinct personality**!
 Some mice have a more aggressive playstyle, they'll use weapons quicker and will take the ramp shortcut whenever they can.
-Others just got their drivers license, and still strugle with driving in a straight line.
+Others just got their driver's license, and still strugle with driving in a straight line.

 ## Weapons